 - 1.35 The intake caseworker must complete a triage of the case before passing it for further consideration and decide whether a case is suitable for general, senior caseworker, or complex & significant allocation.
-(Policy requirement) - 1.36 This decision should be made by reviewing the questions listed in the casework categorisation criteria in the supporting guidance.
+(Policy requirement) - 1.36 This decision should be made by reviewing the questions listed in the casework categorisation criteria in the supporting guidance on OmbudsHub see Supporting tools and guidance.
 (Policy requirement) - 1.37 The intake caseworker should categorise the case based on the information already available to them.
 If there is not enough information to make a decision, the case should be categorised for general allocation.